ATB-UQ/PyThinFilm/docs/source/configuration.rst

                       #       molecules from being deleted at the same time as
                       #       each other.

-    # Set true to abort mdrun and exit if no candidates for deletion.
+:code:`exit_on_impossible` (default: True): if true, aborts mdrum and exits if no candidates for deletion are available.
-    # Useful to know when to begin the next stage of a simulation.
-    exit_on_impossible: true